learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 ## Explain that JavaScript Has Things

 It might sound a bit weird to say, but there are "Things" in JavaScript.
-You might have heard them called "types" if you've programmed before.
+Most programming languages call these "types."
+For the moment we're going to call them **Things**.

 One type of Thing is a _Number_ like `2` or `3.14`.